KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 Where

--   `fname` name of a HDF5 file as a char string
+-   `fname` name of a HDF5 file as a string
--   `dname` name of the dataset which is to be written to
+-   `dname` name of the dataset which is to be written to as a string
 -   `dset`  dataset which is being written to HDF5 format

 returns null on successful writing of data to dataset.
 Failure to write to the dataset will result in an appropriate error